ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section applies if the group uses (also) the group mode of Group OSCORE.

-* For the Group Encryption Algorithm 'gp_enc_alg' used to encrypt messages protected with the group mode, the Group Manager SHOULD use AES-CCM-16-64-128 (COSE algorithm encoding: 10) as default value.
+* For the Group Encryption Algorithm 'gp_enc_alg' used to encrypt messages protected with the group mode, the Group Manager SHOULD use AES-CCM-16-64-128 (COSE algorithm encoding: 10).

-The Group Manager SHOULD use the following default values for the Signature Algorithm 'sign_alg' and related parameters 'sign_params', consistently with the "COSE Algorithms" registry {{COSE.Algorithms}}, the "COSE Key Types" registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" registry {{COSE.Elliptic.Curves}}.

-* For the Signature Algorithm 'sign_alg' used to sign messages protected with the group mode, the signature algorithm EdDSA {{RFC8032}}.
+* For the Signature Algorithm 'sign_alg' used to sign messages protected with the group mode, the Group Manager SHOULD use EdDSA {{RFC8032}}.

-* For the parameters 'sign_params' of the Signature Algorithm:
+* For the parameters 'sign_params' of the Signature Algorithm, the Group Manager SHOULD use the following:

     - The array \[\[OKP\], \[OKP, Ed25519\]\], in case EdDSA is assumed or specified for 'sign_alg'.
 This indicates to use the COSE key type OKP and the elliptic curve Ed25519 {{RFC8032}}.